Deepak2607/OkCredit-Assignment/README.md

 **Details page -** When an Article is clicked in HomePage, the user is redirected to Details Page.
 It contains the Article in a detailed form.
+Home is taken as default section.

 The file corresponding to this page is `Article.js`.